Mykol71/posos/docs/README.md

 - add spacewalk setup/integration.
 - check on security/cvs info on patches and notifications with spacewalk.
 - migrate kickstart files to spacewalk.
-- Replace daisy console screens with pts equivs.
+0 Replace daisy console screens with pts equivs.
 X POS instance user removal upon shutdown.
 ---> Updated Strongswan config for ipsec.
-- Scrub and condence code.
+~ Scrub and condence code.
 0 shellinabox config.
-- missing lang setting for daisy.
+X missing lang setting for daisy.
 - Combine base OS ks files from both POS systems into one.
 - Sanity checks.
 EX: don't allow selection of stage if one is already staged.
 X examples of cron jobs to backup for different situations.